-The NSEAD Special Interest Group and Forum for Initial Teacher Education, together with partner organisations, have asked the Government to avoid disadvantaging trainee teachers, and rethink the removal of ITT bursaries for arts and design and humanities subjects
+The NSEAD Special Interest Group, together with partner organisations, have asked the Government to avoid disadvantaging trainee teachers, and rethink the removal of ITT bursaries for arts and design and humanities subjects.

 Our community of initial Teacher Educators, together with partner arts organisations, believe the removal of bursaries (for all arts, D&T and specific humanities) is divisive and will economically disadvantage trainee teachers.
 See our News report, 13 October.